 Make Sure You’re Properly Storing Your Grains

-If you are frequently having issues with your kefir cultures, it is likely that you’re not storing your grains properly.
-You should try to find a better storage solution so that this is not an issue for you going forward.
+If you frequently have issues with your kefir cultures, you’re likely not storing your grains properly.

 Your grains should be stored in an area where they will not be exposed to direct sunlight.
 For example, you may want to keep them inside a dark cupboard.